onware/challenge/Challenge.md

 GitHub codespaces is very similar to Visual Studio Code, but is running in your browser.

 If you're not familiar with either Visual Studio Code or codespaces, here's some quick tips:
+* To shut down the codespace, use the green button in the bottom toolbar
 * The Git graph icon in the feature bar on the left is used to commit changes to your repository.
     * **Important**: you must commit and push your changes in order for them to be saved and shareable
 * To run the project, use the Run and Debug feature (Play symbol with bug icon) in the bar on the left.
 * The doubled document icon in the bar on the left is the file tree.
 * The search icon in the bar on the left is a full-project text search.
-* To collapse the section, click on any icon twice.
+* To collapse the sidebar, click on any icon twice.

 ## The Challenges